OUR POOL DONATION FOR

 In the past month I have been interviewed by 3 newspapers covering this story.
 They all asked what made me commit?

 I stated a number of reasons.
-First, I think we should be concentrating on helping people in our backyard.
+First, I think we should be concentrating on helping people in our local towns and neighborhoods.
 People that are local to our area/community.
 We have citizens in this country that need help right now.
-Secondly, I am hoping this will bring awareness to Muscular Dystrophy especially Duchenne.
-Thirdly, I think the swimming pool industry will benefit as people will see that a backyard pool is not only fun, but therapeutic.

 Kevin Misley